naotosuzuki11/verisyscode/README.md

   - not require a template and set the db up to read any fields.
   - download a template copy on the upload page.
   - redo the entire front end.
 Use next or react.
-  - create logging in so multiple users can use the app and have security but also the ability to share.
+  - devise - create logging in so multiple users can use the app and have security but also the ability to share
+  - simple form to log new entries without csv import
+  - pundit could be fun to add if the app was more comprehensive and had different types of users
   - write tests
   - complete "docker-izing"
   - include a searchbar